San Francisco Mayor London Breed concedes, congratulates Daniel Lurie on victory

 You can read her full message here:

-San Francisco State University political science professor Jason McDaniel observed a common sentiment among voters may have held Breed responsible for post-pandemic economic conditions as well as perceptions of brazen crime and shoplifting in the city.
-McDaniel also said this was a "change year" and that Lurie, the candidate with no political history in San Francisco, represented a ‘change’ candidate since he has not held elected office before.
-He said he ran a well-run, well-funded campaign that seemed to understand how ranked-choice voting works.
+San Francisco State University political science professor Jason McDaniel observed a common sentiment among voters that may have held Breed responsible for post-pandemic economic conditions as well as perceptions of brazen crime and shoplifting in the city.
+McDaniel also said this was a "change year" and that Lurie, the candidate with no political history in San Francisco, represented a ‘change’ candidate since he had not held elected office before.
+He said Lurie ran a well-run, well-funded campaign that seemed to understand how ranked-choice voting works.

 Breed, a native San Franciscan, served on the Board of Supervisors prior to becoming mayor in 2017 when Mayor Ed Lee suddenly died while in office.
+She became the first African American female mayor of San Francisco.
 Early Thursday evening, she addressed reporters and took their questions.

 She focused on moving the city forward to ensure a smooth transition.
 Asked if this was the hardest speech she's had to make, she said, no.